davidtranhq/davidtranhq.github.io/_posts/2021-04-12-google-foobar.md

 ## Generating mirror images

 It's enough to compute the upper and right mirror images (1st quadrant), since the other images are just reflections of the first quadrant.
 First, determine the maximum number of images to the right (`x_imgs`) and above (`y_imgs`) that can fit within the maximum bullet range (`dist`).
-Integer division is used here to prevent splitting a room in half; if even a little a bit of the reflected room is in range the entire reflection will be included so as to not miss any guards.
-The guards inside the room outside of range can be filtered later.
+Integer division is used here to prevent splitting a room in half.
+If even a little a bit of the reflected room is in range, the entire reflection will be included so as to not miss any guards.
+The guards inside the room outside of the maximal range can be filtered later.

 ```python
     x_imgs = (dist // dimensions[0]) + 2